project-hatohol/hatohol/client/README.md

     mysql> GRANT ALL PRIVILEGES ON hatohol_client.* TO hatohol@localhost IDENTIFIED BY 'hatohol';

 ### Create the database and the tables
+You must change the current directory to "/client" in /Hatohol folder.

     $ ./manage.py syncdb

 ## How to run
 Hatohol Client is a standard Django project.
 So you can run it on any WSGI compliant application server.

+You must change the current directory to "/client" in /Hatohol folder.

 Alternatively you can run with a runserver sub-command of Django's manage.py.